-Some 44.2 per cent of employees in the general government sector were skilled workers in the Bitou municipal area in 2018.
-Other sectors that absorbed a large share of skilled employees in the Bitou municipal area in 2018 were the electricity, gas and water (29.4 per cent) and transport, storage and communication (25.7 per cent) sectors.
+Some 44.2 per cent of employees in the government sector skilled workers in the Bitou municipal area in 2018.
+Other sectors that absorbed a large share of skilled employees in the Bitou municipal area in 2018 were the electricity, gas and water (29.4 per cent) and transport, storage and communication (25.7)per cent) sectors.